-Song Birds is about singing to feel good, no matter who you are or what you think you sound like; singing is good for your well being.
+No matter who you are or what you think you sound like; singing is good for your well being.

 Singing is a powerful way to bring people together and elevate mood.
 A mood that stays with you long after the music's over.